Depending on the workflow definition, an instance of it can be created in the following ways.

-A workflow that has a none start event can be started explicitly using CreateWorkflowInstance.
-This command creates a new workflow instance and immediately responds with the workflow instance id.
+A workflow that has a none start event can be started explicitly using the command CreateWorkflowInstance.
+When the broker receives this commands, it creates a new workflow instance and immediately respond with the workflow instance id.
 The execution of the workflow happens after the response is send.

 Create a workflow instance:

 Typically, workflow creation and execution are decoupled.
 However, there are use-cases that need to collect the results of a workflow when it's execution is completed.
-CreateWorkflowInstanceWithResult allows you to “synchronously” execute workflows and receive the results via a set of variables.
-The response is sent when the workflow execution is completed.
+The CreateWorkflowInstanceWithResult command allows you to “synchronously” execute workflows and receive the results via a set of variables.
+The response is send when the workflow execution is completed.

-This command is typically useful for short-running workflows and workflows that collect information.
+This command is typically useful for short running workflows and workflows that collect information.
 If the workflow mutates system state, or further operations rely on the workflow outcome response to the client, take care to consider and design your system for failure states and retries.
-Note that when the client resends the command, it creates a new workflow instance.
+Note that, when the client resend the command, it creates a new workflow instance.

 Create a workflow instance and await results:

-Response: (Note that the variables in the response depend on the workflow.)
+Response: (Note that the variables in the response depends on the workflow.)

 Workflow instances are also created implicitly via various start events.
-Camunda Cloud supports message start events and timer start events.
+Zeebe supports message start events and timer start events.

 A workflow with a message start event can be started by publishing a message with the name that matches the message name of the start event.
 For each new message a new instance is created.